0%

 Tax Rules Have Changed

 If you’re a non-EU resident renting out property in Spain, there’s some excellent news.
 A recent Spanish court ruling (July 2025) has changed the way you’re taxed – and it could save you a lot of money.
-British citizens and other non-EU/EEA individuals who have rented out property in Spain can now deduct eligible expenses and recover overpaid taxes.
-If you would like help re-filing your Modelo 210 and claiming back previous year’s taxes, contact us.
+British citizens and other non-EU/EEA individuals who have rented out property in Spain can now deduct eligible expenses and also recover overpaid taxes from previous years.
+If you would like help preparing your annual accounts for a rental property, or with a rectification request to claim back previous year’s taxes, contact us today.
+More information about our Rental Income Tax Service below.

 Deductible Expenses for Non-EU Residents Renting Property in Spain